SebLKMa/IEQ/README.md

-# IEQ POC
+# IEQ System
-This is an implementation of the a IEQ (Indoor Environment Quality) POC.
+This is an implementation of an IEQ (Indoor Environment Quality) System.

 ![ieq-dashboard](./images/IEQ-Dashboard.png)